 The program provides:

 DMC helps producers manage the ups and downs.
-So far, DMC payments have been triggered in January, February, March, April, May, June, and July 2019.
+For the 2019 DMC program (calendar) year, payments have triggered in January, February, March, April, May, June, and July.

 FSA and the University of Wisconsin partnered on the development of a DMC decision support tool that helps producers determine the level of coverage under a variety of conditions that will provide them with the strongest financial safety net.
 It allows farmers to simplify their coverage level selection by combining operation data and other key variables to calculate coverage needs based on price projections.
 Visit the tool.